Boudica: Attacks on Camulodunum, Londinium and Verulamium

 The first target of the rebels was Camulodunum (modern Colchester), a Roman colonia for retired soldiers.
 A Roman temple had been erected there to Claudius, at great expense to the local population.
 Combined with brutal treatment of the Britons by the veterans, this had caused resentment towards the Romans.

 The Iceni and the Trinovantes comprised an army of 120,000 men.
 Dio claimed that Boudica called upon the British goddess of victory Andraste to aid her army.
 Once the revolt had begun, the only Roman troops available to provide assistance, aside from the few within the colony, were 200 auxiliaries located in London, who were not equipped to fight Boudica's army.
-Camulodunum was captured by the rebels; those who survived the initial attack took refuge in the Temple of Claudius for two days before they were killed.
+Camulodunum was captured by the rebels; those inhabitants who survived the initial attack took refuge in the Temple of Claudius for two days before they were killed.
 Quintus Petillius Cerialis, then commanding the Legio IX Hispana, attempted to relieve Camulodunum, but suffered an overwhelming defeat.
 The infantry with him were all killed and only the commander and some of his cavalry escaped.
 After this disaster, Catus Decianus, whose behaviour had provoked the rebellion, fled abroad to Gaul.

 Suetonius was leading a campaign against the island of Mona, off the coast of North Wales.
 On hearing the news of the Iceni uprising, he left a garrison on Mona and returned to deal with Boudica.
 He moved quickly with a force of men through hostile territory to Londinium, which he reached before the arrival of Boudica's army but, outnumbered, he decided to abandon the town to the rebels, who burned it down after torturing and killing everyone who had remained.
 The rebels also sacked the municipium of Verulamium (modern St Albans), north-west of London, though the extent of its destruction is unclear.

 Dio and Tacitus both reported that around 80,000 people were said to have been killed by the rebels.
 According to Tacitus, the Britons had no interest in taking the Roman population as prisoners, only in slaughter by "gibbet, fire, or cross".
-Dio's account gives more detail; that the noblest women were impaled on spikes and had their breasts cut off and sewn to their mouths, "to the accompaniment of sacrifices, banquets, and wanton behaviour" in sacred places, particularly the groves of Andraste.
+Dio adds that the noblest women were impaled on spikes and had their breasts cut off and sewn to their mouths, "to the accompaniment of sacrifices, banquets, and wanton behaviour" in sacred places, particularly the groves of Andraste.